DesignPatternsPHP/DesignPatternsPHP/README.md

 [Read the Docs of DesignPatternsPHP](http://designpatternsphp.readthedocs.org) or [Download as PDF/Epub](https://readthedocs.org/projects/designpatternsphp/downloads/)

 This is a collection of known design patterns and some sample code how to implement them in PHP.
-Every pattern has a small list of examples (most of them from Zend Framework, Symfony2 or Doctrine2 as I'm most familiar with this software).
+Every pattern has a small list of examples.

 I think the problem with patterns is that often people do know them but don't know when to apply which.